chimi1208/GettingAndCleaningData/CodeBook.md

 3. Variables that contained "Mag" were renamed with the substution "Magnitude"
 4. Variables that contained "Acc" were renamed with the substution "Acceleration"

+<h2>Analysis</h2>
+The analysis dataset was then created from the subsetted dataset by calculating the average of each column by subject and activity (i.e. subject 1 / walking, subject 2 / walking, / subject 1 / laying, etc.)

+The result was one row for each subject / activity combination with each column representing the mean for the particular measurement.
+Note that it is understood that the calculations (e.g. mean of a standard deviation) is not typically a useful data point for analysis, but these were processed as requested in the instruction set.